dwjbosman/dwjbosman.github.io.src/content/posts/2019-03-05/index.md

 ** Uart0 (command line terminal)
 ** Uart1 (auxilary serial communication between Microblaze and Linux) ** DDR Ram
-** SD card (TODO, boot and root partition Linux)
+** SD card (boot and root partition Linux)

-TODO check
+** M\_AXI\_GP0
+** S\_AXI\_HP0

+The Master General Purpose AXI port 0 (M\_AXI\_GP0) is used to connect an AXI interconnect.

+## Interconnect

+The interconnect has two slave interfaces.
+One is connected to the PS, the other one to the Microblaze.
+This allows both the Microblaze and PS to access peripherals.
+The interconnect is attached to GPIO, a BRAM controller and UARTlite.
+The peripherals have the following functions:

-One of the General Purpose AXI ports is used to connect an AXI interconnect.
-The interconnect is attached to GPIO and a BRAM controller.
-The GPIO is used to control LEDs,  the Microblaze reset signal and the BRAM mux.
+* The GPIO is used to control LEDs,  the Microblaze reset signal and the BRAM mux.
 The reset and mux signal have also been connected to LEDs.
+The LEDs are controlled by both PS and Microblaze.
+* The BRAM controller is used to allow acessing the Microblaze BRAM from the PS.
+* The UARTlite is used by the Microblaze.

 ## BRAM mux